Top 10 Most Important Albums in Punk Music History

 Half of the others on this list would not even exist were it not for The Ramones!

 Great album.
-Was introduced to it as an angry 14 year old, being bullied at school and ostracised for my weird tastes in music and clothing.
-Blazing riffs, humour searing social commentary.
-In my opinion, the best punk band ever.
+I was introduced to it as an angry 14-year-old, being bullied at school and ostracized for my weird tastes in music and clothing.

-Weird mix of hardcore, surf, horror, American apple pie, left wing politics and buddy Holly...
+Weird mix of hardcore, surf, horror, American apple pie, left-wing politics, and Buddy Holly...
 One of the greatest records of all time.

 This record marks the point where punk rock shed its limits.
 Before this, punk was a limited range of sounds, but after this, punk was an idea about expression.

-This album should be in the top five of the all time best albums, so why it's down at #12 below Sandinista!
+This album should be in the top five of the all-time best albums, so why it's down at #12 below Sandinista!
 I cannot understand.

 Essential to everything that came after.
 Put the rage back in garage.